bmartin042503/avallama/README.md

 This project is currently being developed by Márk Csörgő and Martin Bartos.

+## Features

+-  **Automatic Ollama Process Management** – Ensures Ollama runs efficiently in the background without manual intervention
+-  **No Internet Required** - Avallama makes no connection with the internet, using only Ollama's local server API to pull new models
+-  **Chat with Llama3.2** – Seamlessly interact with Llama 3.2 in a user-friendly chat interface
+-  **Multi-Platform Support** – Runs on Windows and Linux with Avalonia
+-  **Lightweight and Efficient** – Designed to be minimal while providing a smooth experience
+-  **Extensible Backend** – Future updates will include support for additional LLMs, and much more customization and QOL features

 ## Contributions

 We are currently not accepting outside contributions, please see our [Contribution Guidelines](./CONTRIBUTING.md) for more information.